Working groups

 There are thematic working groups around the world supporting focused exchange across sectors and organizations on anticipatory action.
 Get involved!
 Contact the focal points of these working groups to find out more.

-Do you know of any working groups that is not listed here or have an idea for a new working group?
+Do you know of any working groups that are not listed here or have an idea for a new working group?

 Get in touch via anticipation-hub@drk.de.